manishrana7/icet-manish/doc/userguide/source/advanced/get_cluster_count.rst

   W   W    2
   ============================================================

-The orbits are listed by inreasing order (singles, pairs, triplets, ...) and increasing size.
-For every orbit, the number of cluster containing a certain set of species is printed.
+The orbits are listed by increasing order (singles, pairs, triplets, ...) and increasing size.
+For every orbit, the number of clusters containing a certain set of species is printed.
 Note that these are the numbers that would be used to construct a cluster vector for this particular structure.